Tagalog language: Dialects

 Perhaps the most divergent Tagalog dialects are those spoken in Marinduque.
 Linguist Rosa Soberano identifies two dialects, western and eastern, with the former being closer to the Tagalog dialects spoken in the provinces of Batangas and Quezon.

 One example is the verb conjugation paradigms.
 While some of the affixes are different, Marinduque also preserves the imperative affixes, also found in Visayan and Bikol languages, that have mostly disappeared from most Tagalog early 20th century; they have since merged with the infinitive.

-Northern and central dialects form the basis for the national language.
+The Manila Dialect is the basis for the national language.

+Outside of Luzon, a variety of Tagalog called Soccsksargen Tagalog (Sox-Tagalog, also called Kabacan Tagalog) is spoken in Soccsksargen, a southwestern region in Mindanao, as well as Cotabato City.
+This "hybrid" Tagalog dialect is a blend of Tagalog (including its dialects) with other languages where they are widely spoken and varyingly heard such as Hiligaynon (a regional lingua franca), Ilocano, Cebuano as well as Maguindanaon and other indigenous languages native to region, as a result of migration from Panay, Negros, Cebu, Bohol, Siquijor, Ilocandia, Cagayan Valley, Cordillera Administrative Region, Central Luzon, Calabarzon, Mindoro and Marinduque since the turn of 20th century, therefore making the region a melting pot of cultures and languages.

 Phonology

-Tagalog has 21 phonemes: 16 of them are consonants and 5 are vowels.
-Native Tagalog words follow CV(C) syllable structure, though complex consonant clusters are permitted in loanwords.
+Tagalog has 21 phonemes: 16 are consonants and 5 are vowels.
+Native Tagalog words follow CV(C) syllable structure, though more complex consonant clusters are permitted in loanwords.